Main menu

 Edit developer attributes

-The default "Developer" role is highly privileged because it includes the ability to modify and delete items created by anyone.
+The built-in Developer role is highly privileged because it includes the ability to modify and delete items created by anyone.
 If you wish to define your own (perhaps less privileged) developer role, be sure to keep the following permissions enabled:

 • Access developer tools / API